Principles of a Perfect Partnership

 Trust: Ray and Piotr trusted each other completely.
 They almost never met anyone together about business, preferring to compare notes later.
 This always allowed them to say “I’ll have to talk to my partner, of course.”
 While this was terribly frustrating for me personally, it was also extremely effective.

 If you ever walked into a room with both of them together…watch out!
-They had made a decision and choreographed agenda prepared.
+They had made a decision and choreographed an agenda.

 They were Self-Confident and Self-Aware: One of my first experiences with Ray was to meet a major multi-national corporation about a joint venture in the nicest hotel in town.
 We discussed the deal over breakfast and they pitched us on their “major initiative.”
 They were very eager to start the partnership with our company.